-Mexico, with its vast territory, dense population, and considerable biological and cultural diversity, faces, like many other countries, numerous environmental challenges, such as water scarcity, loss of biodiversity, and increasing pressure from climate change.
+Mexico, with its vast territory, dense population, and considerable biological and cultural diversity, faces, like many other countries, environmental numerous challenges, such as water scarcity, loss of biodiversity, and increasing pressure from climate change.
 Failure to address these challenges will hinder the country's sustainable development as they could become serious constraints to further improvements in economic performance and social equity.

-Natural capital accounting (NCA), particular, the System Environmental Economic Accounting (SEEA), the accepted international statistical standard environmental-economic accounting, brings together environmental. social, economic data into an integrated measurement framework.
-It has been designed to shed light on the interactions between the economy, society, and the environment. and to foster full adoption of sustainability paradigm.
-Recognising the importance of better understanding the of ecosystems to support the wellbeing of Mexicans, drawing on its long-standing experience in environmentaleconomic accounting (Figure 1 shows a timeline of the SEEA in Mexico), the National Institute Statistics and Geography (INEGI) in collaboration with the Secretariat of the Environment and National Resources (SEMARNAT), agreed in 2017 to participate in the Natural Capital Accounting Valuation of and Ecosystem (NCAVES) Services project.
+Natural capital accounting (NCA), particular, the Svstem in Environmental Economic of Accounting (SEEA), the accepted international statistical standard environmental-economic for accounting, brings together environmental. social, and economic data into an integrated measurement framework.
+It has been designed to shed light on the interactions between the economy, society, and the environment, and to foster full adoption of the sustainability paradigm.
+Recognising the importance of better understanding the role of ecosystems to support the wellbeing of Mexicans, and drawing on its long-standing experience in environmentaleconomic accounting (Figure 1 shows a timeline of the SEEA in Mexico), the National Institute Statistics and Geography of (INEGI) in collaboration with the Secretariat of the Environment and National Resources (SEMARNAT), agreed in 2017 to participate in the Natural Capital Accounting Valuation of and Ecosystem (NCAVES) Services project.